 Interest Rate Subsidy

-WANDRRA provides an interest rate subsidy, currently set at 4 per cent with the subsidy payments:
+DRFAWA provides an interest rate subsidy, currently set at 4 per cent with the subsidy payments:

-- capped at a maximum of $6,000 (being 4% of a loan maximum of $150,000)
+- Capped at a maximum of $6,000 (being 4 per cent of a loan maximum of $150,000)

 In cases where no capital repayments or minimal capital repayments are made from the third year onwards a 'notional' deduction of 1/10th of the original loan principal will be deducted for each year for which the subsidy is available.